BaichwalBhargavi/github-to-lambda-demo/README.md

 This project showcases a fully automated CI/CD pipeline that deploys a Python-based AWS Lambda function directly from a GitHub repository using AWS CodeBuild and Amazon S3.

 🔧 Key Features:

 .
-GitHub Trigger- GitHub push events trigger the pipeline via webhook
+GitHub Trigger: GitHub push events trigger the pipeline via webhook

 .
 Custom Build Logic: buildspec.yml handles zipping and uploading the Lambda deployment package